Deng Xiaoping: International affairs

-Reform and Opening-up
+Reform and opening up

 At the outset of China's reform and opening up, Deng set out the Four Cardinal Principles that had to be maintained in the process: (1) the leadership of the Communist Party, (2) the socialist road, (3) Marxism, and (4) the dictatorship of the proletariat.
 Overall, reform proceeded gradually, with Deng delegating specific issues to proteges such as Hu Yaobang or Zhao Ziyang, who in turn addressed them under the guiding principle of "seeking truth from facts" - meaning that the correctness of an approach had to be gauged by its economic results.
 Deng described reform and opening up as a "large scale experiment" requiring thorough "experimentation in practice" instead of textbook knowledge.

 In Deng's view, socialism could not be considered superior to capitalism unless it improved the lives of the people in material ways.
-During Reform and Opening-up, he criticized those he deemed as the ideologues of the Cultural Revolution for seeking "poor socialism" and "poor communism" and believing that communism was a "spiritual thing".
+During Reform and Opening-up, he criticized those he deemed as the ideologies of the Cultural Revolution for seeking "poor socialism" and "poor communism" and believing that communism was a "spiritual thing".
 In 1979, Deng stated, "Socialism cannot endure if it remains poor.
 If we want to uphold Marxism and socialism in the international class struggle, we have to demonstrate that the Marxist system of thought is superior to all others, and that the socialist system is superior to capitalism".

+The Party's conservative faction, led by fellow party elder and political rival Chen Yun and other powerful veteran communist leaders opposed Deng's reforms and instead supported central planning (modelled after the First Five Year Plan), Stalin-style economic models that preached ideological orthodoxy, fearing that Deng's market-oriented reforms would lead to capitalism and societal instability.
+Chen and fellow party veteran, Chinese President Li Xiannian advocated for a highly restricted "birdcage economy", free from Western bourgeois ideas.